 Low vision, by definition, is an eye condition often caused by a disease that is not correctable with regular lenses or eyeglasses.
 As a result, low vision prevents those affected from engaging in their regular daily activities such as reading, cooking, watching television, and more.
-This condition may even cause loss of income, according to a study in which half of everyone surveyed with a visual impairment had reported loss of income due to their eyesight.
+This condition may even cause loss of income, because this condition can make doing your normal job even harder.

 Low vision is not to be confused with blindness.
-Low vision is a much less severe condition with a visual acuity measurement of 20/70 (whereas blindness is a measurement of 20/200 or worse).
-The amount of what someone with low vision can see differs from person to person.
+It’s actually a much less severe condition with a visual acuity measurement of 20/70 (whereas blindness is a measurement of 20/200 or worse).
+The amount of what someone with this condition can see differs from person to person.
 Approximately 14 million Americans – about one in 20 people – have low vision.

 Realistically, low vision can affect anyone at any time during their life regardless of age.
 However, the most reported cases have been in people over the age of 65.
 The World Health organization has estimated that about 246 million people around the world suffer from low vision.

 Luckily, spotting the symptoms for low vision is quite simple.
 Though the symptoms listed may not absolutely mean you have low vision, if you find that you experience more than one of the following symptoms, it’s crucial to seek help from your optometrist.

 - Not being able to see lights that used to be bright

 - Trouble with reading, sewing or cooking because of poor sight

 - Not being able to recognize faces of friends and family or street signs at a distance

 Low vision is tested in a number of ways.
 Because this condition is subjective in the sense that not everyone experiences it in the same way, sometimes optometrists need to perform several tests to understand the level of vision and to determine how to treat it.